 Why asking for reviews should become a habit

 Reviews matter more than sales copy.
-But you only get reviews using a copy that is valuable for the end-user.
 The key to increase Google reviews is in how you ask and what you offer.
-Don’t take customer feedback for granted: it costs people time and effort.
+Don’t take customer feedback for granted: it costs customers time and effort.

 Make them feel valued by throwing in exclusive access to new product features, for example, or by engaging them with interactive requests.
 Use technology to your advantage (QR codes), but make sure to personalize it by adding a human touch (printed requests, cards, etc.).

 The key lies in combining multiple tactics and stimulating their imagination.
 Use eye-catching visuals and personalized copy to incentivize action through innovative technology.
 This way, your brand will stand out on every channel, and Google reviews will come not as a bonus but as a part of the package.